appliedstate/liftoff/docs/monitoring/questions-taboola-502.md

 ### Test Script Available
 Run `npm run monitor:test-taboola -- <date>` to test all parameter variations automatically.

+## Test Results

+**Date Tested**: 2025-11-16 (historical date)

+**Result**: All 6 parameter variations failed with HTTP 502: Bad Gateway

+This confirms: **This is NOT a parameter issue** - it's an upstream Taboola API issue or Strategis application error.

+See `docs/monitoring/taboola-502-test-results.md` for full test results.

 ## Next Steps

-1. **Immediate**: Run test script with historical date to rule out data availability
+1. **Immediate**: Check Strategis application logs (HIGHEST PRIORITY)
+   - Look for errors around `/api/taboola/report` requests
+   - Will reveal if it's Strategis internal error or Taboola upstream issue

-2. **Short-term**: Check Strategis logs for detailed error messages
+2. **Short-term**: Escalate to Strategis support with test results
-3. **If parameter fix works**: Update `ingestCampaignIndex.ts` with working combination
+   - All parameter variations fail identically
+   - Not date-specific (fails for both current and historical dates)
+   - Other platform endpoints work fine

-4. **Long-term**: Implement backfill once endpoint is fixed
+3. **Long-term**: Implement backfill once endpoint is fixed
+   - See `docs/monitoring/taboola-backfill-strategy.md`